 A genius with immaculate technique and unending powers of concentration

-In Bombay, one of the greatest openers of all time is born.
-Sunil Gavaskar was exhibiting little-mastery before Sachin Tendulkar was even born.
+Sunil Gavaskar, one of the greatest openers of all time, was born in Bombay on this day.
 A genius whose technique was absolutely immaculate and powers of concentration unending, Gavaskar had a career chock-full of highlights.
 He began with the most sensational debut series imaginable, in the West Indies in 1970-71: four Tests, four centuries, 774 runs at an average of 154.
 That started Gavaskar's Caribbean love-in.
 In 13 Tests there he made seven hundreds and averaged over 70.
 (By contrast, he averaged only 38 against England, his lowest against any country.)
 He made a record 34 Test hundreds - 22 of them in draws - although that doesn't include one of his greatest knocks.
 In his last Test innings, in the series decider against Pakistan on a raging Bangalore turner in 1986-87, Gavaskar made a brilliant 96, and India lost by a heartbreaking 16 runs.
 There was the odd lowlight too - that infamous go-slow in the first World Cup match at Lord's in 1975, being dismissed by the first ball of a Test a record three times, and a Test bowling average of 206.
 Zaheer Abbas made for a decent sole wicket, mind you.

 Eighty minutes of sheer hell for Brian Close and John Edrich.
 England needed the small matter of 552 to beat West Indies at Old Trafford, with two days and a bit left.
 That bit turned out to be one of the most terrifying passages of play in Test history.
-West Indies' over-zealous pace attack landed virtually everything in their own half of the pitch, and Close, in particular, took some sickening blows, a process not aided by his penchant for chesting the ball like a centre-back.
+West Indies' over-zealous pace attack landed virtually everything in their own half of the pitch, and Close, in particular, took some sickening blows - his penchant for chesting the ball like a centre-back didn't help.
 The venerable pair - at 45 and 39 respectively, playing their last Test innings - were still there at the close, though.
 Edrich's 24 was the highest by an England player in the whole match.
 The Wisden Almanack called it "disquieting cricket ... [the bowling] was frequently too wild and too hostile to be acceptable".
-West Indies' captain Clive Lloyd said simply: "Our fellows got carried away."
-Not much consolation for Close as he counted his bruises.
+"Our fellows got carried away," West Indies' captain, Clive Lloyd, said.

 The slowest day of Test cricket in England.
-It was cool to play the tortoise all of a sudden as England and Pakistan crawled to only 159 runs off 107.4 overs on this, the third day of the third Test at Headingley.
+England and Pakistan crawled to only 159 runs off 107.4 overs on this, the third day of the third Test at Headingley.
 In a masterful piece of understatement, the Wisden Almanack described it as "poor fare for the Saturday crowd".

 The last day of Test cricket for Sir Richard Hadlee - and a rare series win for England, their first at home for five years.
 They beat New Zealand by 114 runs, with the unlikely pair of Devon Malcolm and Eddie Hemmings sharing 15 wickets.
 Hadlee bowed out with an immaculate performance - his 5 for 53 in the second innings gave the Kiwis a sniff after they trailed by 186 on first innings.
 And his last ball produced a wicket: Malcolm, lbw for 0.
 Hadlee nailed Malcolm for 0 in each innings - and then signed Malcolm's rather bald run-chart.

-A fast-bowling blogger is born.
-New Zealand's Iain O'Brien took his first five-for against Bangladesh in Wellington in 2008 and followed it up with a career-best 6 for 75 against West Indies in Napier.
+New Zealand's Iain O'Brien, born today, took his first five-for against Bangladesh in Wellington in 2008 and followed it up with a career-best 6 for 75 against West Indies in Napier.
 By 2009, O'Brien was a popular blogger who wrote his accounts of the day's play soon after stumps.
 In November that year, Shane Bond and O'Brien (bowling in the second innings with a dislocated finger) led the team to a win against Pakistan in Dunedin - when they received a double blow.
 Bond got injured after the Test, which turned out to be his last, and O'Brien announced his retirement at the end of the series.
 He took six each in the next two Tests and then signed up full-time with Leicestershire to settle down with his English wife.